Back

 Randomized controlled trial with 600 users

-We received funding and support from Cuyahoga County (Ohio) to test this concept with felony defendants in the Court of Common Pleas.
+We received funding and support from Arnold Ventures to test this concept with felony defendants in the Cuyahoga County Court of Common Pleas.

 Study Metrics